apioo/fusio/doc/development/connection.rst

 Connection
 ==========

-Inside an action you can use the ``connector`` to obtain an configured connection.
+Inside an action you can use the ``connector`` to obtain a configured connection.
 The following list contains connection classes which you can use.
 Note some connections depend on PHP extensions or other client libraries, you have to install the fitting adapter in order to use the connection.
 Take a look